jackfiled/haijiang-template/README.md

 ## Instructions

+This repo comes with one style file (Haijiang.sty) and two LaTex files (main.tex and template.tex).
+The `Haijiang.sty` and the `main.tex` are the minimum files you need to write a paper.
+The `template.tex` can be used to generate the `template.pdf` for your reference.

 First, four macros are defined to print the header part of the survey.
 The title, authors, and affiliations should be defined using the `TitleAndAuthor` macro.
 The abstract and keywords should be defined using the `Abstract` and `Keywords` macros, respectively.
 After starting the document, a `InsertHeader` macro should be invoked to render the pre-defined part.

 Second, write the main text of the paper using the normal LaTeX tools.
 The paragraph skip, title skip, and lineskip are all well-tuned.